mandymejia/mandymejia.github.io/_posts/2023-09-26-Penalized-Regression.md

 Voila, it works!

-# Adjusting for Variables in Penalized Regression
+# Adjusted Variables in Penalized Regression

 In many applications including my personal research, $\bf X$ is high-dimensional with the number of columns/variables *p* much greater